Call a Military Lawyer for Fort Sill

 - 1st Battalion, 78th Field Artillery Regiment

-Surrounding Area: Lawton, OK
+Surrounding Area: Lawton, Oklahoma

 Lawton, Oklahoma, is located in Comanche County, about 90 miles southwest of Oklahoma City, and South of Fort Sill.
 Founded in 1901, Lawton was the last of the Indian Lands in the Oklahoma Territory to be settled.

 Today, a town of nearly 100,000, Lawton serves as the County Seat for Comanche County.
-Home to the Museum of the Great Plains, the Comanche National Museum and Cultural Center, and the Medicine Park Aquarium & Natural Sciences Center, Lawton has several local hiking trails for the outdoors enthusiast, and local casinos (Apache Casino Hotel and Comanche Nation Casino) for the indoor adventurers.
+Home to the Museum of the Great Plains, the Comanche National Museum and Cultural Center, and the Medicine Park Aquarium & Natural Sciences Center, Lawton has several local hiking trails for the outdoors enthusiast and local casinos (Apache Casino Hotel and Comanche Nation Casino) for the indoor adventurers.

 Background of The Law Office of Will M. Helixon

 All military lawyers and of counsel at the Law Office of Will M. Helixon maintain licenses to practice before all military trial courts.
-Further, they hold state licenses in Kansas, Missouri, Texas, Oklahoma, New York, Florida, California, Massachusetts, Arkansas, Maryland and the District of Columbia.
+Further, they hold state licenses in Kansas, Missouri, Texas, Oklahoma, New York, Florida, California, Massachusetts, Arkansas, Colorado, Maryland and the District of Columbia.

 Law Office of Will M. Helixon, 435 Nichols Road, Kansas City, KS 64112